msft-mirror-aosp/platform.external.libabigail/doc/manuals/libabigail-concepts.rst

 	       value equals the offset of the end of the structure or class.

+	     - the keyword ``offset_of_flexible_array_data_member``
+               which is a named constant that evaluates to the offset of the flexible array data member contained in the relevant structure.

 	     - the function call expression ``offset_of(data-member-name)`` where `data-member-name` is the name of a given data member of the relevant structure